 In April 2014, the FCA took over control of consumer credit including HCSTC.
 At time the Government had the following to say regarding the incoming supervisory body:

 To see how we ensure our customers are protected visit our Responsible Lending Principles page.

 The FCA has been particularly active in the HCSTC market.
 As a responsible member of that market, we welcome the changes they have introduced not only as a means improving the way the market works for all stakeholders but also to be able to demonstrate how the market has matured and is now being held to a very high standard.

 So what have they actually done to achieve this?
 The answer lies both in tangible actions, such as capping interest rates, and in the intangible, which we will come on to.
 Arguably the most important change is the way they are shifting the mentality of the industry to a customer centric approach.

 Our founding management team came from a banking background and were well used to operating in a FSA (as it was then, the forerunner to the FCA) environment.
 This environment was a principles based one and when the FCA introduced this regime to HCSTC it was familiar to us but novel to the industry.

 Shifting to this may not sound particularly noteworthy but it's this shift of mentality or culture which will ensure that participants eventually don't have to consciously think at each and every step "am I being compliant", they will instinctively put the customer first in their decision making.

-The price cap is a very important part of what the regulator has actioned.
+The price cap, for payday loans online and offline, is a very important part of what the regulator has actioned.
 The box below neatly summarises this:

 In addition, some other areas that the FCA has looked at and put in place measures include: